Robust Stackelberg Equilibria: Analytic Properties of RSE

+Notice that the leader's optimal strategy should ensure that $j_1 \not\in \BR_\delta(\bvec{x})$, because the leader's utility would otherwise always be zero due to the follower's pessimistic tie-breaking.
+This means that $i_3$ can be dropped, since it only encourages the follower to take $j_1$ while gives the leader zero utility.
+Hence, it suffices to set the leader strategy as $\bvec{x} = (\xi, 1-\xi, 0)$, under which the follower's $\delta$-optimal response set (under the modified definition) would be $\BR_\delta(\bvec{x}) = \{j_2\}$, resulting leader utility $u_l(\bvec{x}, j_2) = 1-\xi$.
+The smaller the $\xi$ is, the larger the leader utility is.
+It is now clear that the optimal leader strategy is to play $i_1$ with infinitely small probability $\xi > 0$ while play $i_2$ with probability $1-\xi$.
+However, $\xi$ can't be equal to $0$, as this would include $j_1$ into the $\delta$-best follower response set that makes the leader's utility become $0$.
+Therefore, since $\xi$ needs to be infinitely small but greater than $0$, the $\delta$-RSE is not well defined and does not exist for this example. \end{example}

-Example \ref{ex:non-existence} shows that it is not straightforward to argue the existence of $\delta$-RSE.
-Specifically, to induce the desirable follower response behaviors, the leader optimizes over an \emph{open} set of mixed strategies and thus cannot achieve the exact optimal strategy.
-Such a wrinkle of the non-existence of a solution concept is always a concern for game-theoretical analysis.
-While one may be willing to compromise and settle with the ``supremum'' of leader strategies, instead of using the exact ``max'' as used in Equation \eqref{eq:epsilon-robust-equilibrium}, this is generally viewed as being undesirable.
-Fortunately, we are able to show that the $\delta$-RSE we defined via Equation \eqref{def:delta-robust-set} and \eqref{eq:epsilon-robust-equilibrium} above exists in every game for any $\delta > 0$.
+Example \ref{ex:non-existence} shows that the leader may optimize over an \emph{open} set of mixed strategies that induces the desirable follower response behaviors and thus cannot achieve the exact optimal strategy, but it is unclear how our definition of $\BR_{\delta}(\cdot)$ in Equation \eqref{def:delta-robust-set} can avoid this problem.
+Below, we present a constructive proof to show that the $\delta$-RSE we defined via Equation \eqref{def:delta-robust-set} and \eqref{eq:epsilon-robust-equilibrium} above exists in every game for any $\delta > 0$.